 Ultimately, the reason your loved one is still holding on to items is because everything feels like a ‘must keep’.
 Items might have deep sentimental value, or be a family heirloom.
 Alternatively, your loved one might have convinced themselves they’ll ‘use it one day’, or ‘do something with it’.

-You can tackle this by avoiding the ‘b’ word (bin it!) and put items into categories of ‘keep at home’ or ‘put in storage’.
-Then every items is still kept, but in a more manageable place.
+You can tackle this by avoiding the ‘b-word (bin it!) and putting items into categories of ‘keep at home’ or ‘put in storage’.
+Then every item is still kept, but in a more manageable place.

 After 6-12 months, point out how you’ve not needed or used the items you put away, and suggest that it’s time to donate them.

 #5 – Find a charity for donations & avoid online selling

 If your partner or family member has lots of things like books, clothes or other not-so-sentimental items, encourage them to find a charity they’d genuinely love to help.
 Realistically, we can’t put everything into storage, and as Frank Sinatra once sang, ‘Something’s gotta give’!